Understanding and Managing Diarrhoea in Adults

 The Physiology of Diarrhoea

-Diarrhoea occurs when less fluid than usual is absorbed from the waste, or there is an increased fluid secretion from the intestines (Gotfried 2020).
+Diarrhoea occurs when less fluid than usual is absorbed from the waste or when there is increased fluid secretion from the intestines (Gotfried 2024).

 Causes of Diarrhoea